Capillary/api-documentation/source/includes/_customer.md

 --------- | -------- | -----------
 id* | int | Unique identifier of the customer that you want to fetch. source* | enum | Pass the source from which you want to fetch details.
 Value: INSTORE, MARTJACK, WECHAT, ALL ( to fetch details from all sources.
-For sources with multiple accounts, you also need to pass the specific accountId. account_Id |  string | For sources with multiple accounts, pass the specific accountId. embed | enum | To get details of loyalty points, subscription, multiple loyalty program details of the customer.
+For sources with multiple accounts, you also need to pass the specific accountId. accountId |  string | For sources with multiple accounts, pass the specific accountId. embed | enum | To get details of loyalty points, subscription, multiple loyalty program details of the customer.
 Value: `points`, `subscriptions`, `mlp`.
 Usage: <code>https://{ClusterURL}/v2/customers/{CustomerId}/source=WECHAT&accountId={WeChat account id}&embed=”points”</code>
-embed=usergroup | Retrieves user group details if the customer is in a user group.
+embed=usergroup | - | Retrieves user group details if the customer is in a user group.

 <aside class="notice">Parameters marked with * are mandatory.</aside>